HIPAA Compliance

 Phone Calls

-All PHI is stored within the Aesthetix CRM app and not in insecure areas of your personal phone, such as your phone’s general contact book.
-Patient names, phone numbers, call history, and voicemails are stored securely within Aesthetix CRM.
+Twilio powers the Aesthetix CRM phone system.
+The technology underlying Aesthetix CRM telephony, including voicemail storage and transcription, is HIPAA-compliant.
+All PHI is stored within the Aesthetix CRM app and not in insecure areas of your personal phone.
+Patient names, phone numbers, call history, and voicemails are stored securely.

 Email Messages